tafk7/plantuml/references/styling_guide.md

 5. ✅ **Apply consistent theming** across related diagrams
 6. ✅ **Use Creole formatting** for rich text in notes and labels
 7. ✅ **Keep styles separate** from diagram content
+8. ✅ **ALWAYS pair BackgroundColor with FontColor** for readable contrast
+9. ✅ **Use dark text on light backgrounds** (Material Design 800-900 shades on 50-100 shades)

 ### Quick Reference